Zhen-Su/Maze-Hunt/README.md

   * 2.0.6 synchornize attack animation in multiplayer
   * 2.0.7 fix attack animation bugs. use the same mechanism as player move to monitor press and relase space.

+* Version 3.0: synchornize map , player can use the same map

+  * 3.0.1Add a new UDP thread for listen player exiting.
+  * 3.0.2 integrate with AI player in single